pranshu1921/pranshu1921.github.io/index.md

 ## Welcome

 Hi, I am Pranshu Kumar.
-Welcome to my Data Science portfolio page.
-This contains all my Data Science projects completed for academic, self learning, and professional consideration.
+Welcome to my Data Science portfolio.
+This site contains descriptions and links to all my relevent Data Science projects completed for academic, self learning, and professional consideration.
 Most of the projects are presented in the form of Jupyter notebooks.